microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 - Keep cross-version compat components in master (v9).
 - Keep migration components in master (v9).

 This plan requires communicating to partners that own their own v0 and v8 based packages in the master branch that they will need to start working on them in the new branches.
+It also requires careful communication to consumers about any open PRs just before cut-over might be lost.

 There should be a cut-over date where branches are locked for changes and then the steps taken (scripts?) to make the change followed by the branches being unlocked.
 It would be good to time the cutover to a time of low activity for all teams globally.